Shayan-Khan285/digital-literacy-project/README.md

 Created a digital literacy awareness infographic using Canva covering safe internet practices, digital tools, and email etiquette.

 ### Task 2 – Digital Portfolio
-Created profiles on GitHub, LinkedIn, and HackerRank.
+Created profiles on GitHub, LinkedIn, and ResearchGate.

 ### Task 3 – Platforms
 Solved a beginner coding problem on HackerRank and created a Google Form quiz.